 The Edmonton Eskimos and Canadian Football

 No team in Edmonton draws more devoted fans to a home game than the Edmonton Eskimos.
 The beloved Eskies are one of the most storied franchises in the country and have a long history of remarkable onfield victories.
-Plan your visit to Commonwealth Stadium to see an afternoon or evening of action-packed Canadian football action.
+Plan your visit to Commonwealth Stadium to see an afternoon or evening of action-packed Canadian football.

 What You need to know